neoking89/owlsight/README.md

     - max_retries_on_error: Maximum number of retries for Python code error recovery.
 This parameter is only used when `prompt_retry_on_error` is set to True., Options: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, Type: OptionType.TOGGLE
     - prompt_retry_on_error: Whether to prompt before retrying on error.
 Set this to True to avoid direct Python code execution on error!, Options: False, True, Type: OptionType.TOGGLE
     - prompt_code_execution: Whether to prompt before executing code.
 Set this to True to avoid direct Python code execution!, Options: False, True, Type: OptionType.TOGGLE
-    - track_model_usage: Show metrics, which tracks GPU/CPU usage, amount of generated words and responsetime of model, Options: False, True, Type: OptionType.TOGGLE
+    - track_model_usage: Show metrics after a model response.
+Tracks GPU/CPU usage, amount of generated words and responsetime of model.
+NOTE: GPU tracking only works for PyTorch models., Options: False, True, Type: OptionType.TOGGLE
     - extra_index_url: Additional URL for Python package installation.
 Useful for example when installing python packages (through pip) from private repositories, Type: OptionType.EDITABLE
     - python_compile_mode: Compile mode in the Python Interpreter (main menu): 'exec' is suited for defining code blocks, 'single' for direct execution, Options: exec, single, Type: OptionType.TOGGLE
     - dynamic_system_prompt: Experimental feature: The model will first act as Prompt Engineer to create a new system prompt based on user input., Options: False, True, Type: OptionType.TOGGLE